Inside are tips on organizing a diaper bag so you can get to everything and not leave the important stuff at home.

 I used to just transfer what I needed from the house to the bag before exiting.
-This was a dumb method because I usually ended up grabbing the bag, shoving a few diapers in and then walking out.
-I rarely remembered the diaper cream or the lotion or the antibacterial hand sanitizer.
-Or, conversely, I would remember to put them in the bag and then would leave it at the front door.
-This time I got smart.
-I purchased travel (or diaper bag sized) lotions and potions that have gone into the bag in the place they’ll always remain so that there is no forgetting.
+This was not an effective method because I usually ended up grabbing the bag, shoving a few diapers in and then walking out.

 4. Snack attacks.

 I can’t tell you how many times I found teething crackers, banana peels, and half-opened cracker bags in random pockets months after they’d been put there in the first place.